Doddyswe/ddd-react-todo-list/README.md

-# This is an example project in React by Doddy Digital Design
+# This is a simple todo list template for a React web app.
+Demo on GitHub pages: https://doddyswe.github.io/ddd-react-todo-list/